dctime/signals/features.md

 research station should check input signal to add progress

 recipe needs a formula input of signal from output to input

+research station item chamber data needs to be stored and research station not synced and stored fixed